Archie Andrews: Romances

 Archie and Betty have been best friends and love interests all their lives.
 When Veronica Lodge moved to Riverdale, however, he switched his attention to her, making Betty both angry and jealous.
 She began competing with Veronica for his affection.

 In the comics, he sometimes thinks of Betty more as a close friend and confidante.
 He likes that she is always available as a back-up when he does not have a date with Veronica.

-He dislikes it when Betty dates other boys, wanting her to stay available as his second choice.
+He dislikes it when Betty dates other boys, even to the extent of neglecting Veronica to win Betty back.
 Now that Betty sporadically dates Jason Blossom and Adam Chisholm, Archie shows a tinge of jealousy.
 Archie is married to Betty in Archie Marries Betty: Life With Archie series and is married to Veronica in Archie Marries Veronica: Life with Archie series.
 Both scenarios produce different outcomes for Archie's overall life, as well as Betty's and Veronica's.

 Archie often competes for the attention of Betty and Veronica with his rival, Reggie Mantle, and occasionally other boys.
 Veronica keeps Archie guessing, never letting him take her for granted.
 Betty, on the other hand, clearly lets Archie know she adores him.
 Archie chooses to keep fighting for Veronica.

 A third love interest is a wealthy red-headed girl named Cheryl Blossom.
 At first, she was deemed too sexual and a bit promiscuous and was taken out of the series, but due to her popularity, she was brought back in Love Showdown, a four-part mini-series in which Archie attempts to make a decision between Cheryl, Betty, and Veronica.

 In Archie No. 608 (May 2010), Archie began a relationship with Valerie Brown, making her Archie's first girlfriend of African descent.
 The Archies and Josie and the Pussycats were touring together and, while rehearsing, Archie and Valerie secretly fell in love as they co-wrote the song "More Than Words" that described their feelings.
 Issue No. 609 revealed that this relationship had seeped into common knowledge by the end of the tour.
 Archie and Valerie were forced apart when the Pussycats were touring Europe without the Archies, but hoped to keep their relationship going.
 In the comic Archie Marries Valerie, Valerie is expecting a baby with Archie, whom they name Star.

 In Archie No. 700 (July 2019), which signifies the start of another soft reboot, it is revealed that Archie got into a relationship with Sabrina Spellman over his summer break while everyone was on vacation after she had saved him from a pack of wolves.